motata/motata.github.io/_posts/2018-06-03-conditional-loglikelihood-vs-mean-squared-error.md

 \end{aligned}
 $$

-Comparing the log-likelihood with the mean squared error, we immediately see maximizing the log-likelihood with respect towyieldsthe same estimate of the parameterswas does minimizing the mean squared error.
+tComparing the log-likelihood with the mean squared error, we immediately see maximizing the log-likelihood with respect towyieldsthe same estimate of the parameterswas does minimizing the mean squared error.

 **KL divergence**